Matthew-w56/Matt-Spreadsheet/FormulaEvaluatorTester/README.md

 # Comments to Evaluators

-	Since we are not yet using unit tests, I just wrote a short helper method that prints out the expression being tested, the expected result, and the answer received.
-Comments on each line describe briefly what I was testing for, or the purpose of that particular test.
+	Since we are not yet using unit tests, I just wrote a short helper method that prints out any errors run into during the test.

 # Assignment Specific Topics